DOUGLAS DC-4/C-54

 Key Takeaways:

-• During World War II, the aircraft was mass-produced as the C-54 military transport, featuring more powerful 1,350-hp Twin-Wasps and designed to carry troops, trucks, and heavy equipment with field loading facilities.
+• With the outbreak of WWII, the DC-4 was mass-produced as the C-54 military transport, featuring more powerful 1,350-hp engines and adapted to carry troops, trucks, and heavy equipment with field loading facilities.

 See a mistake?
 Contact us.